losuler/tenor-dl/README.md

 Allows a way to download .gif files from [Tenor](https://tenor.com/), which is presumably intentionally difficult or impossible to do via a web browser.

+> **Update**: It seems at some point since writing this script that Tenor now allows you to easily download gifs in the browser, albeit without unique filenames (all open as `tenor.gif`).

 ## Dependancies

 ```